TGA-Stock/NewBlack/Task2_converted.md

 ### Deleting products

-To delete products, use the same request, but add the `"IsDeleted": true` property on the products and set it to true.
-The products will then be deleted.
-It's good to know that the products actually remain in EVA, their status will just be: *Deleted* and they won't be visible on the front ends anymore.
+To delete products, use the same request but include the "IsDeleted": true property for each product.
+Once set to true, the products will be marked as deleted.
+It's important to note that while the products are deleted, they remain in EVA with a status of Deleted, and will no longer be visible on the front end.

 ### Barcodes